2016–17 Phoenix Suns season: Pre-season

 For the second straight season, the Suns would start out their season by having six pre-season games to play under before the regular season began.
 This time around, they'd start the preseason really early, only to have their biggest gap come for an entire week between their last home game of the preseason in Arizona against Dallas and the last official home game out in Anaheim against the L.A.
 Lakers.
-The reality is this season is the first season where a new system decided how the schedule will be done for every team in the league, and due to the new Collective Bargaining Agreement that was updated in 2017, the pre-season is going to be shortened as well after this season.
-The Suns would also actually be the very first opponent of the San Antonio Spurs without having Tim Duncan around playing for the team there whatsoever since he first arrived in the late 1990s.
-They would win their game by a score of 91–86 with their starting line-up being Eric Bledsoe, Devin Booker, T. J. Warren, Jared Dudley, and Tyson Chandler, which would also be their starting lineup for at least the start of the regular season.
-However, the Suns would lose two straight close matches before staging their biggest comeback in pre-season history, going from a 30-point deficit to winning their road match against the Utah Jazz with the final score of 111–110 with a few key slam dunks late in the fourth quarter by the now-former Suns shooting guard Archie Goodwin to close out the game.
-Ultimately, the Suns would end their pre-season with a 4–2 record with a three-game winning streak to end the event, although none of their games would end with a higher margin differential than 5 points.
+The reality is this season is the first season where a new system decided how the schedule will be done for every team in the league, and due to the new Collective Bargaining Agreement, that was updated in 2017, the preseason will be shortened in 2017.
+The Suns would also be the first opponent of the San Antonio Spurs without Tim Duncan, who retired after the 2016 season, since he arrived in 1997.
+They would beat the Spurs by a score of 91–86 with their starting line-up being Eric Bledsoe, Devin Booker, T. J. Warren, Jared Dudley, and Tyson Chandler, which would also be their starting lineup for the start of the regular season.
+However, the Suns would lose two straight close games before staging their biggest comeback in pre-season history, coming back from a 30-point deficit to beat the Utah Jazz with the final score of 111–110 with a few key slam dunks late in the fourth quarter by Archie Goodwin to close out the game.
+Ultimately, the Suns would end their preseason with a 4–2 record with a three-game winning streak to end the preseason, with none of their games ending with a greater margin than 5 points.